Causally constrained quantum operator dynamics: Conclusion

 Our construction can be understood as localised many-body dynamics with a strictly finite non-trivial operator support in the evolution.
 This work generalises the author's previous results on this topic in time-periodic random Clifford circuits by constructing the most general unitaries exhibiting the associated phenomenology of operator space fragmentation \cite{Kovacs2024}.
 We have constructed wall unitaries without non-trivial central conservation laws using non-commutative central algebras.
 These highlight that locally constrained non-ergodic quantum dynamics is possible without solitons or integrability since the central subsystem may evolve ergodically within the commuting operator subspaces.
 Our model is thus a simple etalon for Hilbert-subspace ergodicity with the invariant subspaces being spatially localised \cite{Logaric2025}.

 Some observable probes in many-body ergodicity were then characterised.
-We have proven an entanglement area-law due to the bounded light-cone due to the reduction of maximal dimension of the invariant algebra without relying on the stabiliser formalism used in the Clifford-case.
-Local projective measurements outside of the invariant algebra and its commutant can break the local constraint needed for fragmentation and counter-intuitively restore volume-law entanglement in the unitary evolution interleaved with measurements.
-In previous work, a similar instability was observed for generic central unitary perturbations, restoring the coupling between left/right subsystems.
-Finally, we showed that spectral correlations in a randomised wall-ensemble are directly related to the invariant sub-spaces which is manifest in the polynomial scaling of the spectral form factor which was conjectured in \cite{Kovacs2024}.
-Our mathematically salient results are a rigorous study of locally constrained dynamics and we hope that the formalism here will enable the analytic study of circuit toy models to observe novel measurement-induced phase transitions in the presence of non-ergodic evolution.
+We have proven an entanglement area-law due to the bounded light-cone due to the reduction of maximal dimension of the invariant algebra without relying on the stabiliser formalism used in the Clifford-case \cite{Kovacs2024}.
+The formalism also lends itself to understand the stability of localisation against perturbations and how bounded light cones affect chaotic spectral correlations.
+Our results are a rigorous study of locally constrained dynamics and we hope that the formalism here will enable the analytic study of circuit toy models to observe novel measurement-induced phase transitions in the presence of non-ergodic evolution.

 There are several theoretical directions for generalising the theory presented.
 All our results focused on finite-dimensional algebras which immediately raises the question how much of the phenomenology persists in infinite dimensions.
 For example, we can conceive that the symmetry of restricted operator spreading from left-to-right and right-to-left in \Cref{thm:left_right_equiv} may not hold in infinite systems which could lead to operator dynamics with \textit{one-sided} causality: ie. left subsystem being causally independent of right subsystem but not vice versa.
 In this work, we focused on tri-partite systems which is the simplest setting in which non-trivial causal decoupling can occur while it remains as an open problem how such causal decompositions can be constructed in multi-partite systems.